-2. Have a visual strategy.
+2. Have a consistent visual appearance across all platforms.

 - Classic & Preppy: Navy and slate gray with coral accents